 Employer and Employee Supports

-The Government has announced a National COVID-19 Income Support Scheme to provide financial support to Irish workers and companies affected by the crisis.
+On March 24, the Government announced a National COVID-19 Income Support Scheme to provide financial support to Irish workers and companies affected by the crisis.

 - Workers who have lost their jobs due to the crisis will receive an enhanced emergency COVID-19 Pandemic Unemployment Payment of €350 per week (an increase from €203).